The Sun's Supergranulation: Observational characterization

-\cite{worden76} suggested a lifetime of 36 hours for the lifetime of supergranulation and reported a detection of vertical velocity fields only at the edge of supergranulation cells, confirming earlier work by \cite{frazier70}.
+As with horizontal spatial scales, there are several ways in which the time scale of supergranulation can be measured.
+Historically, many such measurements rely on the statitics of coherent cellular structures. \cite{worden76} suggested a supergranulation lifetime of 36 hours.
 Later, \cite{wang89} showed that supergranulation lifetime estimates depended strongly on the choice of tracer or proxy.
-They obtained 20 hours using Dopplergrams, two days using direct counting techniques of supergranulation cells and 10 hours using the tracking of magnetic structures (see also Section~\ref{obsmag}).
-Here again, SOHO/MDI data have dramatically increased the statistics and thus quality of the determinations.
-The latest results of \cite{hirzberger08} lead to a lifetime around 1.6$\pm0.7$ or 1.8$\pm0.9$~days, depending on the technique used.
-These values are somewhat longer than the previous ones, but the length of the time series associated with the size of the sample enable a better representation of long-living supergranules.
+They obtained 20 hours using Dopplergrams, two days using direct counting techniques of supergranulation cells and 10 hours using the tracking of magnetic structures (see also Sect.~\ref{obsmag}).
+Here again, SOHO/MDI data have dramatically increased the statistics and thus the quality of the determinations.
+Using a wavelet analysis of MDI data, \cite{parfinenko_etal14} found a time scale of 1.3 days, while \cite{hirzberger08} report a lifetime around 1.6--1.8 days using helioseismic techniques.
+These latter estimates are somewhat longer than the others, but they rely on very long time series and large statistics enabling a better representation of long-living supergranules.
+A recent SDO/HMI helioseismic analysis by \cite{greer_etal16} finds a very similar coherence time of supergranules in the first few Megameters below the surface, but also concludes that the pattern visible at the surface at any given time may subsequently propagate down to the base of the near surface shear layer over a scale of a month.
+We will come back to this result when we discuss the influence of rotation on supergranulation.